-Abstract & Clinical cases submission service will open 8 November 2017
+Abstract & Clinical cases submission service is open.
+Deadline 20 January 2018

 Contribute to EuroHeartCare 2018 - Join us in Dublin & present your research.